easybuilders/easybuild/docs/System_toolchain.rst

 The *version* that was being used for a ``dummy`` toolchain was interpreted by EasyBuild in a rather surprising way.

-If ``'dummy'`` was specified as a toolchain version, then the (build) dependencies that were specified in the easyconfig file were *not* loaded in the build environment.
+If ``'dummy'`` was specified as a toolchain version, then the (build) dependencies that were specified in the easyconfig file were *not* loaded in the build environment. ``module load`` statements for the (non-build) dependencies *were* included in the generated module file, however...

-Using any version other than ``'dummy'`` did result in the normal behaviour of loading the dependencies in the build environment, however.
+Using any version other than ``'dummy'`` resulted in the usual behaviour of loading the dependencies in the build environment.

 Why this mechanism was in place has been lost to the sands of time...